Manraj101/Project-1/README.md

 ### Manual Testing
 * The website was tested on Google Chrome, Microsoft Edge, and Opera browsers.
-*   The website was viewed on a desktop computer, laptop, and Samsung Galaxy A52 mobile phone.
+*   The website was viewed on a desktop computer, laptop, and Samsung Galaxy Fold mobile phone.
 *  A large amount of testing was done to ensure links between pages are working correctly on all pages.
 *  Family and friends were asked to review the website for a better understanding of the user experience.
 *   Dev Tools was used to test how the site looks on various screen sizes.